 To assign a macro to any button, first select the desired macro in the Macro Configuration pane in the user interface.
-Click a box in the Triggers control group at the bottom of the panel, to enable Listen mode, then hold down the MACRO button, punch the control surface button you want to use for the macro, and release the MACRO button.
+Click a box in the External Triggers control group at the bottom of the panel, to enable Listen mode, then hold down the MACRO button, punch the control surface button you want to use for the macro, and release the MACRO button.
+(See also Delegating KEY to UTILITY (Macro triggers)

-When the MACRO button is held down, the names for any macros assigned to buttons in the (PGM/ A/C) row immediately beneath the selection area displays are shown.
+When the MACRO button is held down, the names for any macros assigned to buttons in the (PGM/A/C) row immediately beneath the selection area displays are shown.
 Punching the button below a macro name triggers the corresponding macro.

-Tip: To clear an assigned macro from a button, hold down CTRL with the Macro button, the press the (lit) button you wish to clear.
+☐ Tip: To clear an assigned macro from a button, hold down CTRL with the Macro button, the press the (lit) button you wish to clear.